Abhishek6353/SwiftUI-FakeStore/README.md

-# SwiftUI Product Store 🛍️
+# SwiftUI Fake Store 🛍️

 A demo iOS app built with **SwiftUI** to showcase skills in **API integration**, **modern UI development**, and **state management**.
 The app fetches product data from a REST API and displays it in a clean, responsive SwiftUI interface.